mikewongtkd/pilseungfighter/docs/comms.md

 		"subject" : client | contestant | division | match | ring | round,
 		"action" : read | write | delete | first | search | <subject action>,
 		"from" : <cid>,
-		"ring" : <rnum>
+		"ringid" : <rnum>
 		...
 	}

-The fields `from` and `ring` are automatically supplied by the server.
+The fields `from` and `ringid` are automatically supplied by the server.
 Server-sent requests have CID = 0 and the ring is set depending on circumstances.

 #### Universal Requests

 All PSFCP objects are subclasses of the `PSF::Server::Comms::Protocol` class, which implements the following requests.
-All PSFCP classes must implement the `_subject()` and `_factory()` methods to enable these universal requests for each class.
+All PSFCP classes must implement the `_factory()`, `_list()`, `_search()`, and `_subject()` methods to enable these universal requests for each class.

+- `_factory()`: handles creating, updating, or retrieving `PSF::DBO` documents.
+- `_list()`: handles retrieving all `PSF::DBO` documents of the requested class.
+- `_search()`: handles retrieving `PSF::DBO` documents that meet the requested query specifications.
+- `_subject()`: returns the subject name for the requested class.

 ##### Create/Update

 Creates or updates a PSF object, as specified in `PSF::Server::Comms::Protocol`, which is the base class for all Comms classes.

+	"subject" : <subject>,
 	"action" : "write",
 	<subject> : { <subject parameters> }

 If `uuid` is not one of the `<subject parameters>`, then a new PSF object shall be created.
 Otherwise, the specified PSF object will be updated using the `<subject parameters>`.
+Response is broadcasted to all members of the group.

 ##### Delete

+	"subject" : <subject>,
 	"action" : "delete",
 	<subject> : <uuid>

+If `uuid` is not given in the `<subject>` field, then the request is invalid and an error is thrown.
+Otherwise, the specified PSF object will be soft-deleted from the database.
+Response is broadcasted to all members of the group.

 ##### First

 Retrieves one PSF object matching the specified parameters.
 Returns one object.
 If no object matches the criteria, then returns `null`.

+	"subject" : <subject>,
 	"action" : "get one",
 	<subject> : <subject parameters>

+##### List

+	"subject" : <subject>,
+	"action" : "list"

+Sends a list of all available subjects

 ##### Read

+	"subject" : <subject>,
 	"action" : "read",
 	<subject> : <uuid>

+If `uuid` is not given in the `<subject>` field, then the request is invalid and an error is thrown.
+Otherwise, the specified PSF object will be returned to the requesting client.

 ##### Search

 Retrieves one or more PSF objects matching the specified parameters.
 Returns an array of objects, an array with a single object, or an empty array.

+	"subject" : <subject>,
 	"action" : "get",
 	<subject> : <subject parameters>